This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Hong Kong.

 Is ownership of real estate and the buildings on it separate?

 Ownership of a building is not separate from the ownership of land.
 Owning a unit in a multi-storey building in Hong Kong means that the owner owns a portion of the undivided shares in the land such that the owner and the other co-owners of the same building hold the Government lease of the land on which the building has been constructed.
-Such undivided shares will be expressed to be attached to the right of exclusive use and possession of a relevant premises in the building.
+Such undivided shares will be expressed to be attached to the right of exclusive use and possession of a relevant premise in the building.
 Likewise, full ownership of a building will mean the owner owns all of the undivided shares in the parcel of land on which the building is erected.

 What are common ownership structures for ownership of commercial real estate?

 Investment holding companies are commonly used to hold and dispose of commercial real estate in Hong Kong.
 A share transfer of the relevant company will in effect transfer the target real estate.
-The stamp duty applicable would therefore be the stamp duty on the sale and purchase of shares, which is equivalent to 0.2% of the higher of the consideration and the fair market value of the shares being transferred.
+The stamp duty applicable will therefore be the stamp duty on the sale and purchase of shares, which is equivalent to 0.2% of the higher of the consideration and the fair market value of the shares being transferred.

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?